 - Huawei Mate 20 Pro

-It’s safe to say that all leading mobile phone models in the market come with embedded with wireless charging, making wireless charging the standard for power.
+Looking at this growing list, it seems safe to say that all leading mobile phone models in the market come with embedded with wireless charging, making wireless charging the standard for power.

 Editors note: This post was originally published in June 2018 and has been updated to reflect newer phone models coming to market for your convenience.